You are assessing a grant application. You will need to estimate the economic impact of the proposal.

 An individual, business or community group will apply for a grant following the guidelines of the specific program and in consultation with the relevant government area.

-An officer will assess the application against the criteria of the program and will prepare a brief to inform the department's decision making.
-This assessment may include a Financial Risk Assessment and economic impact assessment.
+An officer will assess the application against the criteria for the program and will prepare a brief to inform the department's decision making.
+This assessment may include a Financial Risk Assessment and Economic Impact Assessment.
 Some criteria will include a demonstrated impact on economic outcomes such as output, jobs and wages.